Skip to content

 inSql

-The inSql method is one of the advanced query-building methods in MyBatis-Plus, used to set an IN condition for a single field.
-Unlike the in method, inSql allows you to directly use an SQL statement to generate the value set for the IN clause.
+The inSql method is one of the advanced methods in MyBatis-Plus for building query conditions.
+It sets an IN condition for a single field, but unlike the in method, inSql allows you to use a SQL statement directly to generate the set of values for the IN clause.

 • QueryWrapper